Sebastian Lühr (Sadowski)

 We mapped one of the most popular long-distance walks in Europe, the "Tour du Mont Blanc" (170kms with 10 km elevation) with pink GPS markers and green markers for the mountain huts along the route.

 Looking at the route and the mountain massif with AR provided another feeling for the terrain and enhanced a playful exploration while moving closer and further away from the mountains with the smartphone, similar to zooming in and out of a map.

 Another fun experience was to map the whole terrain in a larger scale into the garden and literally walk the route along the hike.

+The Mapbox SDK for Unity, Unity and a newer iPhone or an iPad works quite well together.
+To get started, I can recommend creating a map in Unity first and then read the article on the Mapbox Blog.
 Unity is sometimes quite a pain with an outdated, complicated interface and coding isn't easy either.
-Nevertheless, it's quite powerful and works well together with the new augmented reality features from Apple with Unity’s ARKit plugin.
+Nevertheless, it's quite powerful and works well together with the new augmented reality features from Apple.

 We visualized data about 10k football players with a 3D scatterplot in a physical space.
 On the x-axis we put data about the player's defence, y-axis offence and z-axis minutes played data.
 The color highlights the overall rating.
 The user could get more information about a data point by pointing to a dot or tap on it on the smartphone screen.

 The immersive web-experience has been implemented with three.ar.js – a three.js library for building AR web experiences that run in WebARonARKit and WebARonARCore.